ipfs/specs/pdd-protocol-driven-development/README.md

 ## Protocol Spec

-A Protocol Spec should define the goals & motivation for the protocol, the messages traded between participants in it, and some use cases.
+A Protocol Spec should define the goals and motivation for the protocol, the messages traded between participants in it, and some use cases.
 It should not cover language or framework specifics.

 ## Protocol Compliance Tests Spec